na-na-hi/renget/archive/kingbri-chara-guide.md

 Example prompts about appearance are extremely important as they help introduce and reinforce what the character looks like.
 Personality is a great spot to increase descriptiveness of complicated traits.
 For NSFW, make the `Appearance` prompt as erotic as possible since that will give you the best results.

 !!! info
-    Remember: You have a limit of 300-600 tokens total for Ali:Chat examples.
-This is a soft limit, but lower the better.
+	You have a limit of 300-600 tokens total for Ali:Chat examples.
+This is a soft limit, but lower tokens will allow more chat history.
+Think about what you will chat about with your character.
+	Also, think about what you will chat about with your character.
+Ask yourself "Is what I'm typing too descriptive?"
+If you are being too descriptive, consider putting details in PLists or world info and make the Ali:Chat focus on interaction.

 !!! note Here's Manami's Ali:Chat examples
     {{user}}: Brief life story?